BeloveO/alx-low_level_programming/0x02-functions_nested_loops/README.md

-1-alphabet.c- prints the alphabet in lowercase 2-print_alphabet_x10.c- prints the alphabet in lowercase 10 times n 3-islower.c - checks if the input is lowercase and returns 1 if positiven
+1-alphabet.c- prints the alphabet in lowercase 2-print_alphabet_x10.c- prints the alphabet in lowercase 10 times n 3-islower.c - checks if the input is lowercase and returns 1 if positiven 4-isalpha.c - returns 1 if the input is a letter regardless of casen